Forms of Drive: G5-Pentads

 Function: To provide a tangible or intangible input that seeks to assist.

-Common conceptions of support are very thin: just giving money, agreeing with someone, listening to a complaint, or offering encouragement.
+Common conceptions of support are meager: just giving money, agreeing with someone, listening to a complaint, or offering encouragement.
 This is why so much support in ordinary life is ineffective or experienced as hollow: see the effects of weakness in particular levels below.

 Mishandling: Support that is misdirected, self-aggrandizing, imposed or forced.